babashka/bbin/README.md

 **List installed scripts**

 - By default, this shows all installed scripts in a human readable table.
+- Depending on the width of the terminal, values (i.e. git shas, script locations) may be truncated.
-- When piping this output to another program, e.g. `bbin ls | wc -l`, the table header is omitted, git shas are shown in full and no escape characters are used.
+- When piping this output to another program, e.g. `bbin ls | wc -l`, the table header is omitted, no escape characters are used and script locations and git shas are shown in full.
 Flag `--plain` shows what this looks like.

 **Supported Options:**